sedostheatre/sedos.co.uk/input/shows/2022-choose-your-own-improv.md

 year: "2022"
 authors: "An ever changing improvised comedy play! "
 authors2: By Sedos' in-house improv team the Banana Hut Gang
-authors3: "Keep the story on track, derail it completely, or start again... "
+authors3: Keep the story on track, derail it completely, or start again... the choice is yours!
-subtitle: the choice is yours!
+subtitle: ""
 showtimes:
   - time: 2022-05-08 02:30
   - time: 2022-05-08 05:00